mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 * "Getting to the bottom of it."
 Following the trail.
 * No one actually knows everything.
 If they do, they're probably extremely busy and high-up.
 (If they are and they're willing to talk to you, hold onto them!
 Set up 1:1's if you can.)

+How to find out what a piece of code does?
+In a smaller company, you could ask someone, or read some documentation.
+But here it's easier (and sometimes the only way) to just read the code itself.
+And as an oncall, sometimes that's just what you have to do when there's time pressure.

+Understanding the interview process better: thinking coolly under pressure.

 ### 1b.
 Learning quickly
 One thing that surprised me is how little open-source software I use in my job.
 When you're at a company of FAANG's scale, where users are numbered in the _billions_ rather than thousands or millions, non-custom solutions simply don't work.
 The one-in-a-million edge case comes up constantly.
 The inefficiency of an operation starts to wear on your servers.